zkharit/block/README.md

 # block
-An elementary account based POS written in Rust
+An elementary account based POS blockchain written in Rust